Disney Plus: Everything we know about Disney's Netflix rival

 Way back in 2017, Iger noted that the price would reflect the "fact that it will have substantially less volume" than prime competitor Netflix.
 As Disney has time to funnel more exclusives and originals into Disney Plus, it's a good bet the company will start tapping its price incrementally higher.

 Disney Plus will support streaming to phones, tablets, computers, connected TVs and streaming media boxes, the company said.
-The company specifically called out support for Roku TVs and Playstation 4.
-Its presentation slides included photos of Chromecast, Apple TV and Amazon Fire TV but the company hasn't specifically confirmed those devices yet.
-But generally speaking, the company's goal is to have wide device support for Disney Plus by its November launch.
+Disney specifically called out support for Roku TVs and the Playstation 4.
+Its presentation slides included photos of Chromecast, Apple TV and Amazon Fire TV, but the company hasn't specifically confirmed those devices yet.
+Generally speaking, though, Disney's goal is to have wide device support for Disney Plus by the service's November launch.

+Disney told CNET that Disney Plus will be able to stream 4K and HDR content, but it hasn't specified which titles, how much or whether those higher-quality formats will cost extra.
+It also hasn't specified how many simultaneous streams are allowed on a single account.

 Shows and movies: What will I be able to watch?